sucaizi/ts-pattern/src/behavior-pattern/README.md

 Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+### State Pattern ###

+A cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements.

 *GOF*